 - March 15, 2019: in Christchurch, New Zealand, a gunman used a semi-automatic assault rifle to kill 51 people in two mosques.
-The result: less than a month later the New Zealand parliament passed a law banning those military-style guns.
+The political result: less than a month later the New Zealand parliament passed a law banning those military-style guns.

 - April 10, 2020: a man used an assault-style weapon to kill 22 people in Nova Scotia, Canada.
-The result: three weeks later those weapons were banned.
+The political result: three weeks later those weapons were banned.

 - In the U.S., since 1999, semi-automatic assault rifles have been used in over a quarter of mass shootings, accounting for 40% of the deaths (608) and 69% of the injuries (987).
-The result: Congress has not banned these weapons.
+The political result: Congress has not banned these weapons.

 How do we account for this stark difference in the way countries have responded to this serious problem?
 It is not the case that these other countries have anti-gun cultures – Canada has very minimal gun control regulations.
 In large part, the explanation is institutional.
 These other countries have parliamentary-style governments capable of reacting quickly to growing problems.
 The U.S. has a separation-of-powers system that makes it ridiculously easy for special interests to block bills, even those supported by massive numbers of Americans.
 This makes our government unusually prone to gridlock, stalemate, and inaction.
 In this case, Americans are paying the price for this institutional failing in blood.